 One reason I love old school cars is the beautiful detail work – the chrome, the polished stainless, the finely crafted pot metal pieces.
 Style!
 Design!
 Beauty!
 And also rust, pitting and a horrendously expensive project to fix up.

-I have deleted much of the really wild trim off my car to give it a more elegant look.
+I have deleted much of the really wild trim off my car to give it a more elegant look, but also because it was wrecked from rust.
 All the polished metalwork down the sills of my car has been removed, which is no great loss as it was actually quite badly pitted.
 The cost and complexity to restore this metalwork is prohibitive – and highly toxic!

 Along the back I’ve deleted the heavily corroded trim running across the bottom lip of the boot (trunk) lid, but am keeping the finned section with the BONNEVILLE script.
 The issue with keeping this trim is that it is heavily, heavily corroded – to the point there are complete holes through the metal!